jguamie/system-design/notes/bigtable.md

 Bigtable uses the [Chubby Lock Service](https://github.com/jguamie/system-design/blob/master/notes/chubby-lock-service.md) to ensure a single active master, discover tablet servers, store Bigtable schema information, and store access control lists.

 Bigtable depends on Borg, Google's cluster management system, for scheduling jobs, managing resources on shared machines, dealing with machine failures, and monitoring machine health.

+Bigtable can be used as an input source and/or output target for [MapReduce](https://github.com/jguamie/system-design/blob/master/notes/map-reduce.md) jobs.
 ## Design
 Bigtable has three major components: a client library, one master server, and many tablet servers.
 ### Master